CelsiaSolaraStarflare/Arcana/README.md

 ## 💖 Introduction

 Welcome to **Arcana** — your intelligent, dynamic study resource hub!
-Built to empower students with fast and accurate support, Arcana is designed to help you succeed in your learning journey through smart question answering, document indexing, and rich content generation.
+Built to empower students with fast and accurate support, Arcana is designed to help you succeed in your learning journey through smart question-answering, document indexing, and rich content generation.

 Whether you're studying for exams or building resources, Arcana is your trusty academic sidekick.